Care, Warnings and Disclaimer

 - Remove foxtails and other debris from the mesh.

-- Rinse the Field Guard with water and hang to dry.
+- Wash the Field Guard with warm soapy water, rinse, and hang to dry.

 - Examine for puncture holes and other signs of damage.